What are you looking for?

 If you’re feeling adventurous, you’ll discover Mozambique’s rich cultural past – the evocative, deserted mansions of Ibo Island and the 16th-century Portuguese fort and chapel on the tip of Ilha de Moçambique.

-Traveling in the south is much easier than in the north.
+Travelling in the South is much easier than in the North.
 There are direct flights to Vilanculos from Maputo and Johannesburg, and busses and/or backpacker shuttles between Maputo, Vilanculos, Tofo, and Ponta do Ouro.

-These main centers are the most popular destinations for solo travelers; many visitors pick just one or two spots and stick to them.
+These main centres are the most popular destinations for solo travellers; many visitors pick just one or two spots and stick to them.
 Your choice will depend on ease of access and time of year, and especially on the key activities available in the area.

 Highlights